 8. Do not consider the final amount only.
 Evaluate the payment schedule too.
 As payment schedule often reflects the true intention of the contractor.
-Take help of your consultant, if needed.
+Take the help of your consultant, if needed.
 The contractor must be given continual incentives and it protects you from the possibility of a contractor disappearing after you’ve made early payments.
 Remember: money is your only leverage for getting things done.

 10. Chemistry with your contractor is critical–this person may be in your midst for several months, and there may be times when you have to haggle about difficult issues.
 Ask whether your job will be the only one on their plate or whether they’ll be managing multiple projects at the same time.
-Find out whether the contractor will be on site to supervise your job or hand it off to a foreman.
+Find out whether the contractor will be on-site to supervise your job or hand it off to a foreman.

 11. Don’t forget to specify who will be responsible for demolition, cleanup, and trash collection.
 Be sure your plans are thought through completely.
 It’s fair for a contractor to charge you for changes and modifications that are not in the plans, particularly those changes that will require more work or more expensive materials.
-Charges for changes and extras can send your budget though the roof.
+Charges for changes and extras can send your budget through the roof.

-14. Don’t sign a completion statement or make the final payment until the job has passed final inspection.
+14. Don’t sign a completion statement or make the final payment until the job has passed the final inspection.
 Be aware that materials suppliers or subcontractors who are owed money by your contractor can place a lien against your property.
-You can protect yourself from this by adding a release-of-lien clause to your contract or asking for proof of payment by your contractor.
+You can protect yourself from this by adding a release-of-lien clause to your contract or asking for proof of payment to your contractor.
 Another somewhat expensive option is to issue a portion of your payments to an escrow account to be held until the work is completed.

-Another alternative for today's quality conscious home owners, where most are ready to pay for a better brand and trustworthy quality, is to select an ethical and renowned Architect and go for Architect-led-Design-Build contract with the firm, to ensure the quality of construction and the over all design integration for your project.
+Another alternative for today's quality-conscious homeowners, where most are ready to pay for a better brand and trustworthy quality, is to select an ethical and renowned Architect and go for Architect-led-Design-Build contract with the firm, to ensure the quality of construction and the overall design integration for your project.

 About the author:

 The Author, Ar.
-Abhishek Dutta, is a National Award winning architect (also a gold medalist (thesis) from J.U.) and Environmental Expert with more than 14 years of working experience at New Town.
-He is the Editor, of IIA-WB Chapter, Hon.Treasurer of the Institute of Indian Interior Designers (IIID) Kolkata and a visiting Faculty/Critic of Various Institutes including National Institute of Technology, Rourkella, IDEA College, Nashik, Bharti Vidyapith College of Architecture Mumbai, Amity University, Techno-India University, Om Dayal College of Architecture, Jadavpur University, Kolkata.
+Abhishek Dutta, is a National Award-winning architect (also a gold medalist (thesis) from J.U.) and Environmental Expert with more than 14 years of working experience in New Town.
+He is the Editor, of IIA-WB Chapter, Hon.
+Secretary of the Institute of Indian Interior Designers (IIID) Kolkata and a visiting Faculty/Critic of Various Institutes including National Institute of Technology, Rourkela, IDEA College, Nashik, Bharti Vidyapith College of Architecture Mumbai, Amity University, Techno-India University, Om Dayal College of Architecture, Jadavpur University, Kolkata.